 After the student has made his way through a particular section and understood it, he should see how well he understands it on a second reading.
 This repetition not only helps the student to retain what he has mastered, but is also of inestimable value in subsequent study of new material.

-Daf Yomi – a daily page – is an intensive form of study.
+Daf Yomi (literally, “daily page”) is an intensive form of study in which a single folio of the Talmud is read each and every day.
 In the spirit of accessibility, the Aleph Society creates and distributes The Steinsaltz Daf Yomi Series, a unique opportunity to study Talmud each day with the guidance and insights of one of the world’s foremost Talmud scholars.
 Rabbi Steinsaltz’s new translation of the Talmud and its accompanying commentary form the basis of a daily series of essays, discussing the concepts and content of each Talmud page.
-Our Daf Yomi is available free of charge to all, thanks to the ongoing support of readers and donors worldwide.
-Read today’s insights on our website or get the daily essay delivered to your email inbox.
+Our Daf Yomi series is available free of charge to all, thanks to the ongoing support of readers and donors worldwide.
+Read today’s insights here on our website or get the daily essay delivered to your email inbox.

 Koren Talmud Bavli